-Emotional changes after stroke are triggered by two factors: changes in your brain and a radically new lifestyle.
+Emotional changes after stroke are triggered by two factors: changes in your brain and changes in lifestyle.

-Because the onset of these new emotions can come rapidly, you might feel confused or overwhelmed by them.
+Because the onset of these new emotions can come rapidly, stroke patients may feel confused or overwhelmed by them.
 And that’s okay.
-We’re going to discuss how to navigate through these emotional changes so that you can feel more at ease.

 - Feelings of hopelessness

 These symptoms can hinder your stroke recovery and make you feel lousy – so properly treating post stroke depression is essential.

 Anger after stroke is another emotional change that patients may experience.